t0mmyt/seisglitch/Docs/source/plotter.rst

-After having entered the `plot` options in the ``config.yml``, run from the plot function from terminal like so:
+After having entered the `plot` options in the ``config.yml``, run the plot function from terminal like so:
 ::

     seisglitch plot path/to/config.yml